Why Sulfate-Free Actually Matters for Hair Growth

 What Makes Sulfate-Free Shampoo Actually Support Growth

-The worst sulfate-free shampoos are those that strip with alternative sulfates (like SLES) or don't cleanse at all.
-We tested these and filtered for ones that actually clean while strengthening.
+The worst sulfate-free shampoos are those that still strip with alternative sulfates (like SLES—sodium laureth sulfate, which is essentially sulfate's gentler cousin but still problematic) or those that prioritize lather over cleansing.
+We tested dozens and filtered for ones that genuinely clean while delivering these strengthening actives.

 How Sulfate-Free Shampoo Fits Into Hair Growth Strategy